-Il Cielo: This lovely restaurant is the epitome of romantic spaces and its new American menu has something for every taste.
+Cielo: Newly renovated, this lovely restaurant is the epitome of romantic spaces and its new American menu has something for every taste.
 Ravioli with grilled vegetables or Dungeness crab, beef ribeye and rack of lamb are among the entrée offerings.
 Chocolate salted caramel mousse cake makes a great end to a meal.

 Mad Hatter: This whimsical little spot has been around as long as we can remember and is a prime choice for waterfront dining.
 Savor a memorable meal featuring great wine and dishes such as goat cheese pillows, dayboat scallops, roasted root vegetable risotto or short ribs.
 Then take a romantic stroll along the beach.